 With limited indoor options and underdeveloped regional programming, City Council approved and offered two locations within the City's public park system to serve as temporary camping locations for Salem's unsheltered population during the COVID-19 public health emergency.

-Currently, both Wallace Marine and Cascade Gateway parks allow tent camping in unincorporated locations of the park only.
-Rules for overnight visitors include:
+Both Wallace Marine and Cascade Gateway parks allowed tent camping in unincorporated locations of the park only.
+Rules for overnight visitors included:

 After 14 months of permissible camping, the City ended this progeam and is at work adding more space for people to sleep safely in Salem.